Incontinence in teenagers and young adults

 20,000 - 60,000 Australian teenagers experience some form of incontinence.
 These figures include teenagers that experience urinary incontinence (daytime wetting, bedwetting), faecal incontinence (soiling) or a combination of these issues.

-Most teenagers and young adults who wet the bed have done so since they were a child.
-Some may have had help as a child but many young people have never had help with this problem.
-They may think bedwetting will get better with time.
-They may think that it can’t be helped.
+It is common for teenagers and young adults who wet the bed to have experienced isues since childhood.
+Some may have had help for their bedwetting as a child.
+Others may not have contacted anyone for support or advise They believe their bedwetting will get better with time.
+They may also think bedwetting cannot be helped.
 Some young people with bedwetting also have daytime bladder problems.
 They may:

 • pass urine more often than normal